 Fluvius plays a unique role in society.
 We perform an important social role in the name of the cities and municipalities for everyone who lives in Flanders.
 It goes without saying, therefore, that we should act with integrity and ethical responsibility in the performance of our tasks.
 An ethical approach and ethical conduct are essential to uphold our reputation as a credible and trusted organisation.

-Acting with integrity means being honest and upright, and deciding and acting in good faith and good conscience.
-Such conduct is entirely in line with Fluvius’s goal of doing business in a socially responsible way, with Fluvius’s values, and with its desire to create a culture of trust within the company.
+Acting with integrity means being honest and upright, and deciding and acting in good faith and good conscience and communicating respectfully.
+Such conduct is entirely in line with Fluvius’s ambition to operate sustainably, with Fluvius’s values, and with its desire to create a culture of trust within the company.
 Acting without integrity harms Fluvius’s reputation in the outside world.

-It also damages credibility within the organisation, and undermines the efforts of all our employees to make Fluvius a Great Place to Work.
+It also damages credibility within the organisation, and undermines the efforts of all our employees to make Fluvius a Great Place to Work1.

 The Ethical Charter – part of the Integrity Policy

 The Ethical Charter describes what acting ethically means in the professional context of the business, its shareholders and stakeholders.
-It thus provides everyone at Fluvius with an ethical compass for addressing moral issues, assessing complex situations correctly, making the right decisions and acting appropriately.
+It thus provides everyone at Fluvius with an ethical compass for addressing moral issues, assessing complex situations correctly, making the right decisions, acting and communicating appropriately.

 It therefore supports Fluvius’s values in practice and underpins ethically appropriate decision-making.
 The Ethical Charter forms one of the parts of the Fluvius Integrity Policy: by publicising it both internally and externally, we give shape to our mission, vision and values for the benefit of all our stakeholders.